 - The other category is the self-portrait.
-Necessarily only of artists. - Watts was one of the first to select people he wished to paint Hall of Fame. - Imagined a building containing vast frescos of man's creation, evolution and today's moral dilemmas House of Life - Self-portrait aged 17. - Sir Martin Shee 'I can see no reason why your son should take up the profession of art' - The painting shows he was proficient in oils. - He entered the RA School in 1835 but 'finding that there was no teaching, I very soon ceased to attend'. - Wild Byronic hair and open collar of the Bohemian Romantic poets. - Another Bohemian poet was Rossetti.
+Necessarily only of artists. - Watts painted this self-portrait aged 17.
+Sir Martin Shee, then President of the Royal Academy, told Watts father 'I can see no reason why your son should take up the profession of art' - The painting shows he was proficient in oils. - He entered the RA School in 1835 but 'finding that there was no teaching, I very soon ceased to attend'. - His wild Byronic hair and open collar means he associates himself with the Bohemian Romantic poets.
+(The word 'Bohemian' was first used in the sense of an artistic person with an unconventional lifestyle in 1848.) - Watts was one of the first to select people he wished to paint Hall of Fame. - Imagined a building containing vast frescos of man's creation, evolution and today's moral dilemmas House of Life